Jim Wise

 Software

-• XML technologies, including parsers from Apache, Sun, and others, and including XSLT, XHTML, XSP, and XML-based application server environments, as well as common C/C++ (Xerces-C, expat) and Java (JAXP, Xerces-J, Xalan-J) implementations
+• XML technologies, including parsers from Apache, Sun, and others, and including SOAP, XSLT, XHTML, XSP, and XML-based application server environments, as well as common C/C++ (Xerces-C, expat), Perl, and Java (JAXP, Xerces-J, Xalan-J) implementations

-• HTTP, client and server, through protocol version 1.1, including web site maintenance with Apache (1.1 through 2.2) Netscape Enterprise web servers, and Microsoft Internet Information Server, SSL security, proxy service, HTML authoring (through W3C HTML 4.0.1 and XHTML 1.0), Javascript, `DHTML', and CGI scripting
+• HTTP, client and server, through protocol version 1.1, including web site maintenance with Apache (1.1 through 2.2) and Microsoft Internet Information Server, SSL security, and proxy service

-• Database installation and administration, including Oracle (versions 7, 8, 8i, and 9i), Sybase Adaptive Server (versions 11.x and 12.x), Informix Dynamic Server, and PostgreSQL
+• Database installation and administration, including Oracle (versions 7, 8, 8i, 9i, and 10g), Postgresql (versions 8 and 9), MySQL, Sybase Adaptive Server (versions 11.x and 12.x), and Informix Dynamic Server

-• Security maintenance software and techniques, including SSH, sudo, S/Key, Kerberos (IV and V), and others
+• Security maintenance software and techniques, including SSH, sudo, S/Key, Kerberos 5, and others

 • Encryption technology and applications, including PGP, IDEA, RSA, DES, secure hashing, encrypted communications, TLS, SSL, and Kerberos development and administration, and development of cryptographically secure software with Unix/C (OpenSSL) and Java (JSSE) APIs

-• Sendmail, through version 8.14, including large site mail administration, and integration with other mail environments (Lotus Notes, Micrososft Exchange)
+• Sendmail, through version 8.14, including large site mail administration, and integration with other mail environments (Lotus Notes, Micrososft Exchange, Cisco IronPort)

 • Mail protocols, including SMTP, IMAP, and POP, client and server